marina-projects/appointment-planner/README.md

 - useState and useEffect hooks
 - Using Bootstrap and MUI material libraries to set forms
 - Using Figma to create my own web-design
-- Using flex-box containers to achive responsive design

 ### Crate React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).